 We recommend that you join our weight loss support group to get tips, advice, and encouragement as you prepare for this lifelong journey.
 Learn about our free surgical weight loss support group.

-We also recommend that you stop smoking at least two months prior to your procedure and discontinue after.
+We also recommend that you stop smoking at least six months prior to your procedure and discontinue after.
 Smoking delays the healing process promotes infection and decreases your capacity for oxygen.
 If you need help quitting, UT Health offers smoking cessation classes.

 To request an appointment with our team, or to make a referral to one of our physicians, please call 210-438-8446.